U.S. Army Garrison Japan and DODEA-Pacific pair to host Far East basketball tournament

-The Zama Middle High School boys basketball teams plays against Okinawa Christian School International Jan 30 during the Department of Defense Education Activity -Pacific Far East Division II Boys Basketball Tournament held at the Yano Fitness Center on Camp Zama.
+CAMP ZAMA, Japan – Nine teams from mainland Japan, Okinawa and South Korea battled through the Department of Defense Education Activity-Pacific Far East Division II Boys Basketball Tournament held at the Yano Fitness Center’s gymnasium from Jan.
+29 to 31.

+Organizers said the tournament was a great success thanks to the teamwork between Zama Middle High School and U.S. Army Garrison Japan’s Yano Fitness Center.
+The planning, coordination and teamwork were instrumental in making the event run smoothly and successfully.

+Lindsay Schmiedel, tournament director, said her role was to coordinate the game schedules, secure lodging for the teams, coordinate transportation logistics and secure facilities for teams to play.

 |Date Taken: